m-oreades/hamtaro/README.txt

 Proof of concept

 Hamtaro has the following attributes:
--hunger
+-hunger (0-100)
--thirst
+-thirst (0-100)
--love
+-love (0-100)
+-alive (bool)
+-birthday (time created, measured in (seconds since the epoch) / 10) -last_checked (time last checked, measured in (seconds since the epoch) / 10)

-At startup, the attributes are given a value between 1 and 100.
+At startup, if there is no saved information in the json file, Hamtaro's health attributes are given a default value of 50, arbitrarily.

+if there is saved information in the json file, Hamtaro's attributes are taken from the json file.

 Hamtaro is introduced and the player is told to type commands to take care of him.